Sizing an option pool correctly is a delicate balancing act that many founders get wrong—a potentially costly mistake.

 ($3 million / $4.5 million)

-For example, if an investor offers you a $4M pre-money valuation, they may really think your company is worth $3M but want you to create a $1M option pool, which, when added to your company worth, would get you to that $4M valuation.
-Add their investment of $1M on top of everything, and your post-money valuation would be $5M, leaving you with a 60% effective valuation.
-In comparison, if you created $500,000 worth of options for your pool, giving you a $3.5M pre-money valuation and $4.5M post-money valuation, your effective valuation would be 67%.
+In the example scenario above, if an investor offers you a $1M investment on a $4M pre-money valuation, they may really think your company is worth $3M but want you to create a $1M option pool.
+When that option pool is added to your company worth, it would get you to that $4M valuation.
+Add their investment of $1M on top of everything, and your post-money valuation would be $5M, leaving you with a 60% remaining ownership stake in the company (or $3M).

-Of course, this doesn’t mean you should barely create any options—you do want to set aside enough shares to attract the hires you need.
-The key is finding the right size so your effective valuation and share price feel fair to everyone.
+Of course, this doesn’t mean you should create very few options—you do want to set aside enough shares to attract the hires you need.
+The key is finding the right size so your ownership percentage and share price feel fair to everyone.

-While benchmarks can be helpful in ensuring your option pool size isn’t too off-base, they can be dangerous to rely on.
-There’s a reason why there’s such a large range in the typical percentage founders set aside—anything from less than 5% to 30% or more—every company is different.
-Some companies are more cash intensive than others, and some require more (or less) headcount.
+While benchmarks from other companies can be helpful in ensuring your option pool size isn’t too off-base, they can be dangerous to rely on.
+There’s a reason why there’s such a large range in the typical percentage founders set aside and every company is different.
+Carta data from Q2 2022 shows that the middle half of companies saw equity dilution between 9% and 23% at the seed stage.
+Some companies are more cash-intensive than others, and some require more (or less) headcount.

-One of the best ways to estimate how big your option pool should be is to figure out which positions you want to fill in the next 18 to 24 months (or whenever you want to raise your next round) and how many options you’d need to attract these key hires.
+One of the best ways to estimate how big your option pool should be is to figure out which positions you want to fill in the next 18 to 24 months (or whenever you want to raise your next round of financing) and how many stock options you’d need to attract these key hires.

 When building out this hiring plan, keep in mind: